Southern Hill Farms General FAQs:

 Do you sell blueberry bushes?

-Yes!
-We sell the Arcadia variety in one gallon pots for $20 each during our u-pick seasons.
+Yes, however they are only available during our blueberry harvest season, held mid-March through May.
+We sell the Arcadia variety in one gallon pots for $20 each.

 What is this white coating on my blueberries?